micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 *Directory* is an important term that's used interchangeably with *folder*.
 Though they are not exactly the same thing, when we say "navigate to your project directory" think of this as "navigate to your project folder".
 Here's a little more information:

-_Strictly speaking, there is a difference between a directory which is a file system concept, and the graphical user interface metaphor that is used to represent it (a folder)...If one is referring to a container of documents, the term folder is more appropriate.
+_Strictly speaking, there is a difference between a directory which is a file system concept, and the graphical user interface metaphor that is used to represent it (a folder)....
+If one is referring to a container of documents, the term folder is more appropriate.
 The term directory refers to the way a structured list of document files and folders is stored on the computer.
 It is comparable to a telephone directory that contains lists of names, numbers and addresses and does not contain the actual documents themselves._

 *Taken from [Close-To-Open Cache Consistency in the Linux NFS Client](http://www.citi.umich.edu/projects/nfs-perf/results/cel/dnlc.html)*